STHLabUOL/CrossCompareSICforIBFD/README.md

 ## Review and Comparison

 Previously saved results are summarized in <b>summarize_SIC_results.ipynb</b>, together with the comparison of the data's power spectral densities.
-This repository includes the data published in [1].
-You may configure the path to point to your own export files.
+The default path points to that data of which the results were published in [1].

 ## References

 [1] G. Enzner, N. Knaepper, A. Chinaev, "Cross-Comparison of Neural Architectures and Data Sets for Digital Self-Interference Modeling", 2025<br>
+[2] G. Enzner, A. Chinaev, S. Voit, A. Sezgin, "On Neural-Network Representation of Wireless Self-Interference for Inband Full-Duplex Communications", Submitted to IEEE Int.
+Conf. on Acoust., Speech and Signal Process., 2025<br>
-[2] A. Balatsoukas-Stimming, "Non-linear digital self-interference cancellation for in-band full-duplex radios using neural networks," in IEEE International Workshop on Signal Processing Advances in Wireless Communications (SPAWC), Jun.
+[3] A. Balatsoukas-Stimming, "Non-linear digital self-interference cancellation for in-band full-duplex radios using neural networks," in IEEE International Workshop on Signal Processing Advances in Wireless Communications (SPAWC), Jun.
 2018

 ## Citation
 If you use this code or our dataset, please cite our paper: